 Best Practice Medicine is proud to be managing the Simulation in Motion Montana project, commonly known as SIM-MT.
 This project represents a sentinel moment in the rural clinical environment in our great state.
 Never before have our rural healthcare providers had consistent access to today's simulation technology to prepare them for tomorrow's emergencies.
 It should not matter where you live, it matters that you live.

 Start-up funding for this project generously provided by the Helmsley Charitable Trust.Simulation in Motion Montana

 Learn more about recent Montana legislation aimed at making Naloxone widely available to citizens in our State.
 BPM is proud to be working with the Montana DPHHS in combating the opioid epidemic.Naloxone Training

-A training site for the American Heart Association (AHA) our team of instructors offer regular new provider and renewal courses for PALS, PEARS ACLS, and CPR.
-Monthly skills sessions and custom on-site solutions for you whole team are just a few of our AHA services.AHA Courses
+A training site for the American Heart Association (AHA), our team of instructors offer regular new provider and renewal courses for PALS, PEARS ACLS, and CPR.
+Monthly skills sessions and custom on-site solutions for your whole team are just a few of our AHA services.AHA Courses

 I just wanted to thank you for being the Lead Instructor/Hal operator for the Code 99 Simulations that you did for the hospital in 2014.
 You taught 14 simulations, with 67 total participants from 7 different departments.